 Queen room of Beihai Hotel.

 Due to the limited number of foreign visitors, English is not popular among the staff and many western visitors find it difficult to find well-pointed help.
-That’s why I strongly recommend using private tour service - you've always got covered.
+That’s why I strongly recommend using a private tour service - you've always got covered.
 Food is excellently cooked, with pricing set a bit higher and not much option for western cuisine, but the coffee is not bad.

 It’d be out of the question to find a café or a restaurant outside the hotel.
-Feed yourself full and pack snacks before venturing out again, or you have to starve for a few hours when you can finally reach a property’s dining hall.
+Feed yourself fully and pack snacks before venturing out again, or you have to starve for a few hours when you can finally reach a property’s dining hall.
 Vendors sell water and energy drinks every few stops but as always, the price is much dearer.

 Lastly, what you should expect is remaining reasonable expectations.
 I guess “You get what you pay” holds true for me in Mt.
 Huangshan anyway.